 Trainer airplanes, or 'trainers', are designed for learning on.
 They are conventional in design and basic, with the wing on top of the fuselage for maximum stability in the air.
 Trainers can be powered by electric motor or internal combustion engine, glow plug (nitro) being the most common of the IC group.
 Trainers are available in many different sizes and shapes and count for a large sector of all rc aircraft.
 Ideally your first rc plane will be a trainer.

 Sport airplanes also make up a very large sector of all rc planes.
-They are a step or two up from a basic trainer but can also be used for training purposes, particularly low-wing training.
-Sport airplanes, like trainers, can be any size or shape and are more capable of performing aerobatic maneuvers than trainers are; the majority of sport planes are mid or low wing, making them better for performing such maneuvers.
+They are the next step up from a trainer but can also be used for training purposes, particularly low-wing training.
+Sport airplanes can be any size or shape and are more capable of performing aerobatic maneuvers than trainers are.
+The majority of sport planes are mid or low wing, making them better for performing such maneuvers.
 High wing planes like trainers, generally speaking, are not that aerobatic.

 Aerobatic airplanes have been designed specifically for performing advanced aerobatic maneuvers and '3D' flying.
-This type of rc airplane is typically mid wing with oversize control surfaces and motors (electric or nitro) that are more powerful than the airplane actually needs.
+This type of rc airplane is typically mid wing with oversize control surfaces and motors (electric or IC) that deliver more power than the airplane actually needs.
 Aerobatic airplanes can be thrown around the sky and flown very aggressively, so long as the pilot knows what he or she is doing!

 Read more on rc aerobatic airplanes.

 Warbirds have always been a popular rc aircraft subject; their classic lines and smooth flying characteristics make warbirds some of the nicest looking rc airplanes out there.
-Not particularly suitable as an absolute first model, although there are some RTF warbirds available that have been developed with the beginner in mind.
-The term warbird describes a plane that was used in war, notably the First and Second World Wars.
+The term warbird describes a wartime plane, notably from the First and particularly Second World War.
 The P-51 Mustang, Spitfire and Corsair F4U are classic examples.
+Not particularly suitable as an absolute first rc plane, although there are some RTF warbirds available that have been developed with the beginner in mind.

 Read more on rc warbirds.

-Vintage rc airplanes are a popular subject, particularly with modellers who enjoy the building side of the hobby as well as the flying side.
+Vintage rc airplanes are also a popular subject, particularly with modellers who enjoy the traditional building side of the hobby as well as the flying side.
 Many classic designs date back to the late 1930s and 40s and are large in size.
-3 channel radio and a 4 stroke engine make the best combination in vintage airplanes, and they are often slow, gentle flyers.
+3-channel radio and a 4-stroke engine make the best combination in vintage airplanes, and they are often slow, gentle flyers.
 Vintage planes are also known as Old Timers in some parts of the world, and you might also see them referred to as planes from the 'Golden Era' of aeromodelling.

 Read more on vintage rc airplanes.

-RC float planes are increasing in availability but they're obviously not as widely available as land airplanes.
-If you have a lake close to home, a float plane can be a lot of fun but get some good experience at landing on land before you try one!
+RC floatplanes and seaplanes are increasing in availability but they're obviously not as widely available as land airplanes.
+If you have a lake close to home, a floatplane can be a lot of fun but get good at landing on land before you attempt water landings!
 Losing an rc airplane in the drink isn't a lot of fun...